Business Education Partnership

 Ways in which businesses can get involved:

-Guest speakers can be asked to attend monthly “Pathway Panel Discussions” at both PTECH and Ag PTECH to highlight each degree pathway available.
-You may also be called upon to talk about what you do, or how you got to your career paths to a class in the Tri-County Pathways programs.
+Guest speakers can be asked to attend “Pathway Panel Discussions” at all PTECH programs to highlight each degree pathway available.
+Guest speakers are also encouraged to participate during project based learning to serve as an expert related to the project.

 Participate by serving on a Pathway Advisory Council by coming together with school administrators, teachers, guidance counselors and students to help formulate curriculum for specific pathways that will provide the best opportunities for career exploration while helping to shape the region’s workforce of tomorrow.

-Single- or multi-day work experiences where students learn about a job/career by walking through the work day as a shadow to a staff member at your business.
+Single- or multi-day work experiences where Juniors learn about a job/career by walking through the work day as a shadow to a staff member at your business.

-Provide a tour of your place of business to students, teachers, guidance counselors, etc.
+Provide a tour of your place of business to students, teachers, school counselors, etc.

 Get involved with the Business Education Partnership to become a partner in education and invest in our region’s future!